maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 #### The List of Ingredients, where lists substitute description

-Description isn't taking an inventory, with all details weighed equally.
-Describe the details that sets what's being described apart, the reader knows the typical things are already there.
+The description isn't taking an inventory, with all details weighed equally.
+Describe the details that set what's being described apart, the reader knows the typical things are already there.

 #### The Redundant Tautology, where the author repeats themselves